calbach/bvdp-deploy/verily/job-manager/README.md

-# Job Monitor
+# Job Manager

-Config/docs for Verily's internal BVDP job monitor usage.
+Config/docs for Verily's internal BVDP job manager usage.

 The deployment contains two app engine services, the UI and API.
 The API is a light-weight flask server which wraps the dsub library and implements the common